-The first logo item we ordered was a roll of 3″ glossy stickers from StickerGiant, because, frankly, what middle-aged mom/Mrs. Grossman’s maniac doesn’t dream of designing her own roll of stickers?
-Eventually stuck them to food takeout bags, t-shirt favors, and school binders.
+The first logo item we ordered was a roll of 3″ die-cut glossy stickers from StickerGiant, because, frankly, what middle-aged mom/former Mrs. Grossman’s collector doesn’t dream of designing her own roll of stickers?
+Eventually these were stuck to post-reception takeout bags and t-shirt favors, among other places.

 To engage guests from the start, we incorporated the logo into the invitation a few different ways.
 First, we lined the envelope with it in a repeating pattern.
 In this case, the logo was white except for a bronze basketball, to coordinate with the other formal pieces, such as the invitation to the service.
 (Formal invitation from Stationery Stephanie.)

 Second, we designed a custom reception invitation, which featured a bird’s-eye view of a basketball court, marked with party details.
 The reverse side showed Max’s logo repeated again, but this time in color.